cfpdx-401d5/cheat-sheets/Mongoose.md

 ### Initialize

-Currently, it's a good practice toset the Promise library mongoose will use.
+Currently, it's a good practice to set the Promise library mongoose will use.
 Do this in initialization phase (usually initial "require" of a `setup-mongoose.js`, `connect.js`, etc. type module: